multitudes/multitudes/README.md

 > “The greatest enemy of progress is the illusion of knowledge”.
 Astronaut John Young

+I am a lifelong learner.
 My name is Laurent and I am a Junior iOS Developer based in Berlin.👨🏻‍💻

 Currently I am available to hire (preferably remote at this time).
 Please have a look at my [portfolio](https://github.com/multitudes/portfolio/blob/master/README.md).